 - Luke, I Am Your Father: John, unwittingly mentioning his 60-years-ago name in front of Gruber, who recognizes him as his father.
 He then confirms Gruber's mother's name and dog's name.

 - Omnidisciplinary Scientist: Mostly averted.
-In his long lifetime, John has acquired ten advanced degrees, but he points out that, like any typical person, he can't keep up with the advances in that many fields, so his old degrees don't mean very much now.
+In his long lifetime, John has acquired ten advanced degrees, but he's still just a person of normal intelligence and abilities.
+He can't realistically keep up with the advances in that many fields, so his old degrees don't mean very much now.

 - Parental Abandonment: Discussed by the psychologist Gruber as a possible cause of emptiness in John's life.
 The end of the movie reveals that John abandoned him and his mother.

-- Really Fourteen Thousand Years Old: John never aged beyond 35 or so.
+- Really 700 Years Old: John never aged beyond 35 or so.

 - Seen It All: In a limited sense.
 Being in only one place at any given time and having to keep a small identity means John couldn't meet too many historical figures.
 But he did meet Van Gogh, Beethoven, Columbus, the Buddha, and some others, and lived through the Black Plague.